Chapter 1: Not ready to accept

 Gohan yawned widely and stretched, reveling in the feeling of a sunbeam that had gently woken him up.
 He stared at the familiar ceiling for a while, relieved that no nightmare had assaulted him during his rest.
 He could tell Chichi was still sleeping and would be doing so for a while.
 He knew first hand how watching a fight helplessly could be more draining than actually fighting.

 He let his senses extend further, searching for every familiar ki.
 Vegeta was already up and training in the GR-no surprises there.
-Bulma, her parents, Trunks and his alternate self were still asleep as was everybody staying in Kame house.
+Bulma, her parents, Trunks and his alternate self were still asleep, even though it was still evening in West City, as was everybody staying at Kame house.
 Piccolo and Dende were meditating on the lookout.
 He frowned as he instinctively searched for his father's ki and found nothing, but then smiled a bit.
 He could feel the energy of the plain simple humans all over the planet and for the first time since Cell's announcement they were mostly calm instead of anxious.

 The day was bright, as if the planet was celebrating Cell's demise.
 He just had to embrace the cheerfulness, feeling guilty at first but soon remembering his parents' words.
 With little thought, he ascended to the first Super Saiyan level, drinking in the intense surge of power.
-He then hesitated a bit.
+He then hesitated.
 Would he lose himself if he were to try to ascend again?

 His other self's word returned to his mind.
 'You were so overwhelmed, the power got to your head.
 Dad would have been alive if you didn't constantly push me back.'